Skip to main content

 Render

-The skill fills header fields, builds property tables, sub-component tables, and configuration examples.
+The skill fills header fields, builds property tables, sub-component tables, and configuration examples, resolving each preview against the instance by name-match.

 6